yalishanda42/landbot-old/README.md

 * Notes

     This command tries to provide a YouTube video link for the given song name.
 If the song name does match completely it searches the database for a partial match.
 If multiple possible results are present it proceeds to output all of them.
-The song names are defined in the `LandcoreSongs` class.

 ### Test